wp-plugins/woocommerce-email-inquiry-cart-options/readme.txt

 * Hide Products Prices.
 The Pro Version includes the additional Product Page Rule: Hide Product Prices.
 * Per Product Page Customization.
 Customize Product Page Rules for every individual product from the Product page Email and Cart meta.
 * Gives you tremendous flexibility in setting up a mixed 'add to cart' and product brochure store.
+* All plugins front end display created with Sass #dymanic {stylesheets}
-* Point and click Email Inquiry button creator - allows you to style the button anyway you like without writing a line of code.
+* Sass #dynamic {stylesheets} Email Inquiry button creator - allows you to style the button anyway you like without writing a line of code.
-* Point and click pop-up form creator allows you to style your email pop-up form without writing a line of code.
+* Sass #dynamic {stylesheets} pop-up form creator allows you to style your email pop-up form without writing a line of code.
 * Option to show the Email Inquiry Button or Hyperlink text on product card (Grid View)
 * Option to allow the sender to send a copy of the Email Inquiry form they are submitting to themselves.
 * Option to set Email Sender Options - Set the email 'From Name' and 'From Email Address'